 Abuse and Neglect

-Statistics on abuse and neglect of children with disabilities vary widely.
-But most report that children with disabilities are significantly more at risk for abuse and neglect than their peers without disabilities, that the abuse is more severe and prolonged, and that children with disabilities are less likely to report their abuse or have their cases prosecuted.
+Children with disabilities are significantly more at risk for abuse and neglect than their peers without disabilities, according to a number of studies.
+The abuse tends to be more severe and last longer, and children with disabilities are less likely to report their abuse or have their cases prosecuted.

 - Children with disabilities receiving special education services in the U.S. are 3.4 times more likely to have experienced maltreatment than children without disabilities, according to Sullivan and Knutson.